 All the Details:

-from the website: A unique mix of watercolor and geometric pattern, make a statement in this Italian Color Blocked Crepe.
+A unique mix of watercolor and geometric pattern, make a statement in this Italian Color Blocked Crepe.
 The fluid nature of splashed watercolors and the sharp angles of honeycomb and chevron shapes juxtapose to create a balanced look.
 Light and airy, this soft Italian woven is ideal for the spring/summer season.
 Let its flowing drape create bold tent dresses, gathered blouses and loose-fit tunics.

-from the website: Tulip Banded Sleeve Kimono Jacket.
 Very loose-fitting, unlined jacket has band, side-front seams and pockets, side slits, stitched hems, self-lined, overlapped sleeves, and continuous bias binding for trim and finishing seams.
 Purchased optional appliqué.